Josan88/Canvas-to-Storage-Scraper-Sync/README.md

 python main.py
 ```

-**First-Time Authorization:** The first time you run it, a new tab will open in your web browser asking you to authorize access to your Google Account.
+**First-Time Google Drive Authorization:** If you chose Google Drive storage, the first time you run it, a new tab will open in your web browser asking you to authorize access to your Google Account.
 Follow the prompts to grant permission.
 After you approve, a `token.json` file will be created in your project folder.
 This stores your authorization so you won't have to log in every time.

-The script will now start fetching your courses and syncing new files to your Google Drive.
+The script will now start fetching your courses and syncing new files to your chosen storage location.

 Sit back and let it run!
 You can run this script as often as you like to check for new files.